Objets d'Art and Curios

 Jougs

-Discipline was strict in the 17th c and if you were caught Sabbath-breaking or engaging in other unholy practices your punishment might be to be locked by the neck in the jougs (from Latin iugum, a yoke).
+Discipline was strict in the 17th century and if you were caught Sabbath-breaking or engaging in other unholy practices your punishment might be to be locked by the neck in the jougs (from Latin iugum, a yoke).
 Originally these were sited outside the church door, where offenders would be subjected to the full – and probably unsympathetic – attentions of the congregation.
 When some boys took things too far and left one of their playmates locked up and half strangled, the jougs were moved into the church for safe-keeping and the key thrown into the Fowlis Burn.

 This dates from 1889, when the present pews were installed.
 The seating arrangement is a good indication not only of the ‘pecking order’ of the local inhabitants, but also of their numbers and occupations.
 In the days when everyone was expected to attend Sunday service, the large farms, especially, required multiple pews to accommodate their workforce.